 On September 1, 2020, the Company entered into an employment agreement (the "Ferry Employment Agreement") with Charles P. Ferry pursuant to which Mr. Ferry serves as Chief Executive Officer of the Company.
 The Ferry Employment Agreement is for a term of one year (the "Initial Term") and shall be automatically extended for additional terms of successive one-year periods (the "Additional Term") unless the Company or Mr. Ferry gives at least 60 days written notice of non-renewal prior to the expiration of the Initial Term or an Additional Term.
-During 2021 and 2022 Mr. Ferry received a base salary at an annual rate of \$250,000.
-Mr. Ferry also received a bonus in the amount of \$150,000 during 2022 for achievement of certain objectives in 2022 in accordance with criteria determined by our Board of Directors and based on the review and recommendation of the Compensation Committee.
-Mr. Ferry continues to be eligible for an annual bonus in an amount up to \$150,000 in accordance with criteria, including but not limited to, revenue targets, profitability and other key performance indicators.
-Additionally, Mr. Ferry initially received 100,000 non-qualified stock options that are exercisable into 100,000 shares of our common stock at an exercise price of \$4.18, of which 100% were vested as of September 1, 2022.
-He received a further grant in January 2022 in the amount of 100,000 non-qualified options with a term of five years and a strike price of \$6.41.
+Mr. Ferry is to receive a base salary at an annual rate of \$250,000.
+Mr. Ferry received a one-time cash incentive bonus in the amount of \$50,217 in accordance with criteria determined by the Board and based on the review and recommendation of the Compensation Committee.
+Mr. Ferry is also eligible for an annual bonus in an amount up to \$150,000 in accordance with criteria, including but not limited to, revenue targets, profitability and other key performance indicators.
+Additionally, Mr. Ferry received 100,000 options that are exercisable into 100,000 shares of common stock at an exercise price of \$4.18, of which 100% vested on September 1, 2022.
+He received a further grant in January 2022 in the amount of 100,000 non-qualified options with a term of five years and on a strike price of \$6.41.
 The options have a three-year vesting period.
 The Ferry Employment Agreement can be terminated with or without cause at any time during the Initial Term or during an Additional Term.
 As a full-time employee of the Company, Mr. Ferry is eligible to participate in all of the Company's benefit programs.